 The first students to enroll in the bachelor's program graduated in 1980.
 By 1981, all students were being accepted for the baccalaureate degree.
 Also in 1981 Dr. Paul Mathews was appointed chair of the program.

-In 1991 the department changed its name, in keeping with the directives of its national association, to "Respiratory Care."
-Barbara Ludwig, MA, RRT, became acting chair for the program in 1993, succeeding Dr. Paul Matthews, and was permanent chair by 1994.
+In 1991 the department changed its name, in keeping with the directives of its national association, to "Respiratory Care Education."
+Barbara Ludwig, MA, RRT, became acting chair for the program in 1993, succeeding Paul Matthews, PhD, and was permanent chair by 1994.

 Since the last site visit in 1997, there have been a number of major changes within the program and the University.
 The program’s lab has been relocated to a larger space.
 The faculty is using computers and other technology throughout the curriculum including the clinical and laboratory courses.
 In 1998, a major change in the University occurred when the hospital separated from the University in terms of administrative structure, finances and accountability.
 The intent was to make the hospital more competitive with the changing health care market and less encumbered by state bureaucracy, politics and the state economy.